temideveloper/Rs-App-Guides/TemiWayFinder/README.md

 4. Refrain from navigating around the app using the back button on the left/right of Temi's bottom toolbar.

+5. Use Temi mapping feature to save a location and name it as **start**.
+This is location Temi will return to after arriving at a destination

 <div style="page-break-after: always;"></div>